Our Featured Publications

 Traditional lithographic printers had to regather their wits, and find solutions to compete, and in many cases to actually survive.
 The revolution in prepress technology helped their cause.
 Digital remedies made expensive film output, and conventional plate making, almost redundant.
 This alone took virtually half the cost out of print production.
 Printing press manufacturers went back to the drawing board and adapted their equipment for quicker setup and easier cleanup to facilitate shorter runs.
 Consolidating deals with paper manufacturers also produced more flexibility, since the paper companies, too, were faced with imminent losses if something wasn’t done to support the traditional printer.

 The result has been a resurgence in paper books (and other print collateral such as magazines) simply because publishers can now entertain short print runs at reasonable per-unit prices.
-A small publishing house, and even self-publishing authors, can now publish 500 or 1,000 books at a time, see how they do in the marketplace, and go into reprint if necessary with a telephone call or email message.
+A small publishing house can now publish 500 or 1,000 books at a time, see how they do in the marketplace, and go into reprint if necessary with a telephone call or email message.
 And any errors or omissions can be corrected in subsequent print runs.
 This has had a real impact on the rise of electronic books, yet it’s important to cater to all needs.
 Younger generations are, to a great extent, reading on mobile devices.
 They still have good eyes!
 But a large portion of readers today are committed to print media; they love the feel of a good book, the smell of its paper, and the sense of ownership.
 There’s plenty of room in the market, however, for both electronic and print versions.

 Notwithstanding all of the above, book publishing today is far more complex than one would think if—and this is important—we are to maintain the highest standards in our writing and in the production of our books.
 But keeping up with the ever-morphing technology and methodology is challenging to say the least.